GuildCrafts/web-development-js/_goals/398-Benchmark-Basic_CRUD_Web_App.md

 redirect_from: "/goals/398"
 ---

-# Benchmark: Basic Web App
+# Benchmark: Basic CRUD Web App

 This is a **beginner** integration benchmark goal.

 ## Description

-You've been tasked with building a web app for a local bookstore to help them manage their inventory.
+You've been tasked with building a web app for a local grocery store to help them manage their inventory.

-Create a simple content management system that allows users to view, add, delete, and update books.
-Books entered in the system can be viewed in a list, as a single entry on its own page, or searched for using basic searches (by title, author, or genre).
+Create a simple content management system that allows users to view, add, delete, and update inventory items.
+Foods entered in the system can be viewed in a list, as a single entry on its own page, or searched for using basic searches (by name, price, or section).

 To implement this system, you'll need to use (among other things)...